tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 ### _Intruder Alert!_ Triggering a Notification with a Webhook

-Motion allows running scripts or commands on various events.
+Motion allows running commands on various events.
 Home Assistant allows webhooks to trigger automations.
+Great combo.

 **Gotcha:** There are _two_ relevant hooks in Motion, [`on_motion_detected`](https://motion-project.github.io/motion_config.html#on_motion_detected) and [`on_event_start`](https://motion-project.github.io/motion_config.html#on_event_start).
-The "motion detected" hook will fire on every frame with movement, potentially dozens of times per second!
+The "motion detected" hook will fire on every video frame with movement, potentially dozens of times per second!
 My use-case is better suited to the "event start" hook instead, which is also when Motion starts recording.

 This is a simple cURL command in Motion's config: